Hoka Challenger 8 Review | Worth It In 2026?

 How We Tested and Our Methodology

-I personally tested the Hoka Challenger 8 since their release this year in 2025, with the sole intent of giving you the most unbiased review possible.
+I personally tested the Hoka Challenger 8 since their release this year in 2025 with continued testing into 2026, with the sole intent of giving you the most unbiased review possible.
 Mountaineer Journey is a 100% independent publisher with years of testing and reviewing outdoor equipment.

 This kind of hands-on experience helps me evaluate how a trail running shoe truly performs—whether it’s truly stable, grips well on varied surfaces, and holds up over time under real mileage.